dystopian-games/project-fiter/README.md

 * Synchronous

 ### Player View
-The player views the character at a downward angle, with the centered character responding instantaneously to user commands.
+The player is between the centre and the bottom of the screen, and the text appears underneath him.

 ### Animated Sprites
 * Senfer